Delaware Valley High School (private school)

-Delaware Valley High School (DVHS) is a for-profit company and private school operating the Bucks Campus in Warminster Heights, a community in Warminster Township in Bucks County, Pennsylvania.
+Delaware Valley High School (DVHS) was a for-profit company and private school system in Greater Philadelphia.

-Historically, Delaware Valley High School was a system of private schools in Greater Philadelphia.
 Previously, the school system had its administrative offices in Suite 1900 at Two Logan Square in Center City Philadelphia.
-In addition to the Bucks Campus, it previously operated DVHS Kelly in Northwest Philadelphia.
-As of 2012 David T. Shulick, a lawyer, owned the school system.
+It operated two campuses at the time of its closing, DVHS Bucks in Warminster, Pennsylvania and DVHS Kelly in Northwest Philadelphia.

+As of 2012, David T. Shulick, a lawyer, owned the school system.
 He controlled it through Unique Educational Experiences Inc. and Shulick's law office was used as the headquarters of that company.

 History

 The school was first established as a for-profit private school in 1969.
-Its first campus was in Northeast Philadelphia on Bustleton Avenue and it offered class credit to students from area high schools who had difficulty in school.
-The schools which these students attended included Lincoln High School and George Washington High School.
+The original campus was located on Bustleton Avenue in Northeast Philadelphia and was named the Student Education Center - Delaware Valley High School.
+It offered class credit to struggling students from area high schools, including Lincoln High School and George Washington High School.

-Beginning around 2002 the School District of Philadelphia began contracting with DVHS.
-The district sends students at risk of dropping out and students with discipline problems to DVHS schools.
+Beginning around 2002, the School District of Philadelphia began contracting with DVHS.
+The district sent students at risk of dropping out and students with discipline problems to DVHS schools.
 In 2012 the district paid DVHS $4.1 million to operate two schools.

-By 2012 the system had four alternative schools with 50 employees in the administrative and teaching sectors.
-By that year, U.S. federal authorities began investigating payments from Delaware Valley High School to the son of Congressman Chaka Fattah.
-In July 2012 the school laid off those 50 employees.
+By 2012, the system had four alternative schools with 50 employees in the administrative and teaching sectors.
+That year, U.S. federal authorities began investigating payments from Delaware Valley High School to 259 Strategies L.L.C., a company owned by the son of Congressman Chaka Fattah.
+The school laid off all of its employees in July 2012.

-In 2015, its Warminster Heights campus closed.